COVER STORYOn the Agenda In 2010Here is the state of play on major legislation pending in Congress.

 But in certain ways, we are at the mercy of forces that are larger than things that we can control.
 If we see steady months of jobs growth between now and November, I think the picture will be different than if we don't.
 I'm guardedly optimistic that we are going to see that progress; there are signs of that.
 We're going to just keep doing everything we can to promote progress.

-This article appears in the Jan.
-16, 2010, edition of National Journal.
+This article appears in the January 16, 2010, edition of National Journal Magazine.